Trinidad and Tobago: Economy

-Trinidad and Tobago is the most developed nation and one of the wealthiest in the Caribbean and is listed in the top 40 (2010 information) of the 70 high-income countries in the world.
 Its gross national income per capita of US$20,070 (2014 gross national income at Atlas Method) is one of the highest in the Caribbean.
 In November 2011, the OECD removed Trinidad and Tobago from its list of developing countries.
 Trinidad's economy is strongly influenced by the petroleum industry.
 Tourism and manufacturing are also important to the local economy.
 Tourism is a growing sector, particularly on Tobago, although proportionately it is much less important than in many other Caribbean islands.
 Agricultural products include citrus and cocoa.
 It also supplies manufactured goods, notably food, beverages, and cement, to the Caribbean region.